a2stuff/intbasic/README.md

 * Target address commented out (defined by includer)
 * `SYNTABLE-118` is corrected to `SYNTABLE>>1`
 * Dead code is ifdef'd out

+Notes:

+* At runtime, the `GR` command is modified to ensure the hires screen is not shown.
+* At runtime, `CALL -10473` is intercepted to support the Programmer's Aid Music Subroutine.

+## Programmer's Aid

+As a convenience, and since they were used by some Integer BASIC programs, the Programmer's Aid #1 Music Subroutine by Gary J. Shannon is included.
+This uses the annotated disassembly by James Davis from https://6502disassembly.com/a2-rom/PA1.html#A2PA1.6

+Modifications:

+* Target address commented out (defined by includer)
+* Padding bytes commented out